Introduction: Motorcycle First Aid Kit

 - Life-Saving First Aid Kits, better known as EPIKs (Emergency Personal Injury Kit), Blowout Kits, Trauma Kits, Tactical FAK's, and others.
 These are the type of FAK most people never have a need to use in their lifetime, but when needed, they are literally the difference between life and death.
 I think they are a worthwhile piece of gear for anybody, but for the motorcycling crowd this is even more essential.

-This is why no off-the-shelf FAK is ideal for just about anyone, much less a motorcyclist.
+The need to strike a balance between both types is why no off-the-shelf FAK is ideal for just about anyone, much less a motorcyclist.
 Many are either one or the other, and if you find a kit that is the combination of both, it's either huge or it's overpriced.
-The right balance is to decide for yourself what components you will actually be using in real life, and combine that with the life-saving items you know how to use.
+You will have to decide for yourself what components you will actually be using in real life, and combine that with the life-saving items you know how to use.
 All in a package and with a weight you'd be willing to carry around in your backpack or bike.

 I really want to emphasize this, the key is to strike a balance.
 There is no point in only carrying around a tourniquet that you'll never use, nor does it make sense to only carry bandaids and antiseptic wipes that will barely manage a paper-cut.
 When you properly equip your pack, it should be compact enough to carry around 99% of the time, accessible enough to not be so much of a hassle you'll never bother with it, and contain components you will actually use (and know how to use), including some that could save your life.These are no small demands.